abpframework/abp/docs/en/Domain-Driven-Design-Implementation-Guide.md

 This method perfectly guarantees to apply the business logic when you want to assign an issue to a user.
 However, it has some problems;

 * It makes the entity class **depending on an external service** which makes the entity **complicated**.
-* It makes **hard to use** the entity.
+* It makes the entity **hard to use**.
 The code that uses the entity now needs to inject `IUserIssueService` and pass to the `AssignToAsync` method.

 An alternative way of implementing this business logic is to introduce a **Domain Service**, which will be explained later.

 ### Repositories

-A [Repository](Repositories.md) is a collection-like interface that is used by the Domain and Application Layers to access to the data persistence system (the database) to read and write the Business Objects, generally the Aggregates.
+A [Repository](Repositories.md) is a collection-like interface that is used by the Domain and Application Layers to access the data persistence system (the database) to read and write the Business Objects, generally the Aggregates.

 Common Repository principles are;